juntylpro1/secure-enterprise/access-project.md

 In addition to access on the Project service, you must be assigned the following access on the project tooling resources within the account:

-Account owners must assign themselves access on the project tooling services.
-The following access is not automatically granted to account owners.
-{: tip}

 * The Editor and Manager role on the {{site.data.keyword.bplong}} service
 * The Viewer role on the resource group for the project